-Course No CO38-820222 ECTS 5

-Module Affiliation Workload (hrs / sem)

-CO38-GlobDynHist Global Dynamics in Historical Perspective 125 Bachelor 2nd Year CORE
+Course Name Empires and Nation States, 1789 - 1914 Course No CO38-820222 ECTS 5 Module Affiliation CO38-GlobDynHist Global Dynamics in Historical Level Bachelor 2nd Year CORE

 This lecture course explores major developments and transformations during the so-called "long 19th century", which begins with the French Revolution in 1789 and extends to the outbreak of World War I in 1914 - fundamental changes that are central to the making of the modern world.
 The course will be concerned predominantly with topics from the fields of political and social history and the history of international relations, but will also consider questions of gender, culture and economics.
 The focus will be on the emerging notion of nationalism, the processes of nation-building, and on the politics and practices of imperialism during this period.
 Lectures will be complemented by seminar-style discussions based on reading of academic texts and primary sources.